 For example, level 3 restrictive measures in response to COVID-19 dictate (for the category of business, training events, conferences, events in theatres, cinemas and other arts event (excluding sport)) that (a) No indoor gatherings should take place, (b) Gatherings of up to 15 persons are permitted outdoors, and (c) work from home unless absolutely necessary to attend in person.

 The CIF Safety and Health Sub Committee to the Executive Body identified five key topics, which are recommended to focus on during Construction Safety Week 2020; these are:

 CIF is calling on construction companies of all sizes and workers to get involved in Construction Safety Week in 2020.

 - Tell us about it! – tell us what you intend to do and we will publicise it in the “Safety Week Activities” section of our website and on social media.
 Also use #CIFSafety20 when posting on social media and we will share on CIF pages.

 - Again this year, we also have a specific ‘Partner Logo’ which you will receive when registering as an official partner to Construction Safety week, contact [email protected] to become a partner.

 - Send us your logo (using form on the right) so we can include it on the partner section of this website.

 Here are some ideas

 Organise a safety event during this week

-E.g. a safety talk , invite one of your suppliers in ( ladders / MEWPs / PPE etc.) to give a talk on safety and their product – for emergency preparedness, organise a fire drill / C19 positive case simulation – anything that will highlight safety and health during this week.
+Arrange a safety talk to reflect the daily themes, mindful of social distancing and level 3 restrictive measures in response to COVID-19.
+Be creative in seeking alternatives to gatherings.
+For example, for emergency preparedness, organise a fire drill / C19 positive case simulation – anything that will highlight safety and health during this week.
 There is a theme to each day – why not pick a topic associated with the theme of the day.
 If the theme doesn’t fit your type of work – pick another topic for that day.